-We also attend health fairs and community events to educate the public about alcohol and other drug use prevention.
+Staff attends health fairs and community events to educate the public about alcohol and other drug use prevention.

-- Can be tailored to specific audiences within Carroll County.
+- Can be tailored to specific audiences within Carroll County

 Carroll County Opioid Prevention Coalition